wso2/docs-choreo-dev/en/docs/test/invoke-apis-via-console.md

 6. From the **Public Endpoint** list, select the required **Endpoint** !!! note
-        You can only see the endpoints that you have configured with **Public** visibility.
+        You can only see the endpoints that you have configured with **Public** networkVisibility.

 ## REST Endpoints